 "Middle position" (MP) usually refers to the next couple or three seats at the table, leading up to the last two or three seats culminating with the button.

-Here's a quick list of five reasons why playing in position is preferable in no-limit hold'em:
+Here's a quick list of five reasons why positioning in poker is so important and playing in position is preferable in no-limit hold'em:

 1. More free cards

 There are times when playing drawing hands when you'd rather not pay the price to get to the next postflop street.